petermchale/math9/lectures/README.md

 For your convenience, I'll provide links to the nbviewer-version of each lecture in the [course schedule](../README.md#schedule).

-# Interacting with the lecture notebooks

-In lab/discussion section,
-we will learn how to view, edit and run Jupyter notebooks.
+# Downloading files

-To download Jupyter notebooks from this site, open the notebook in GitHub, click on the `Raw` button, and right-click `Save Page As...`.
+To download files from this site, open the file in GitHub, click on the `Raw` button, and right-click `Save Page As...`.